flame-engine/flame/doc/game.md

  Otherwise your game will be rebuilt every time the Flutter tree gets rebuilt.

 To remove components from the list on a `BaseGame` the `remove` or `removeAll` methods can be used.
-The first if you just want to remove one component, and the second if you want to remove a list of components.
+The first can be used if you just want to remove one component, and the second can be used when you want to remove a list of components.

 Any component that which the `remove()` method has been called on will also be removed, that is